hdShang/arxiv-daily/docs/cs-AI/2025-12-23/papers/251220276v1-actionflow-a-pipelined-action-acceleration-for-vision-language-model.md

 ---
 layout: default
-title: ActionFlow: A Pipelined Action Acceleration for Vision Language Models on Edge
+title: "ActionFlow: A Pipelined Action Acceleration for Vision Language Models on Edge"
 ---

 # ActionFlow: A Pipelined Action Acceleration for Vision Language Models on Edge